Black Mountains, Brecon Beacons National Park

 Enjoy the challenging 18 km Pen Cerrig Calch walk, also taking in the summits of Table Mountain (Crug Hywel) & Pen Allt Mawr.

-Starting out from the picturesque town of Crickhowell nestling in the beautiful Usk Valley, the first stage of this epic hike leads you to the distinctive flat-topped Table Mountain, former home of an Iron-Age hill fort.
+Starting from the picturesque town of Crickhowell, nestling in the beautiful Usk Valley, the first stage of this epic hike leads you to the distinctive flat-topped Table Mountain, the former home of an Iron-Age hill fort.

-It’s then on to the 701 metre summit of Pen Cerrig Calch, before the long northerly flattish stretch to Pen Allt Mawr, along the plateau’s westerly ridge.
-From here, you will get to experience some splendid views across many of the peaks of the Black Mountains, including Llangorse Mountain, Mynydd Troed and Waun Fach.
+It’s then on to the 701-metre summit of Pen Cerrig Calch, before the long northerly flattish stretch to Pen Allt Mawr, along the plateau’s westerly ridge.
+From here, you will experience splendid views across many of the peaks of the Black Mountains, including Llangorse Mountain, Mynydd Troed and Waun Fach.

-The return section hugs the opposite ridge, as you head back to Pen Cerrig Calch before retracing your way back to the start point.
+The return section hugs the opposite ridge as you return to Pen Cerrig Calch before returning to the start point.

-This is definitely one of the more challenging Black Mountains walks.
-However, it can be abbreviated by simply doing a round trip to either Table Mountain or Pen Cerrig Calch.
+This is one of the more challenging Black Mountains walks.
+However, it can be abbreviated by making a round trip to Table Mountain or Pen Cerrig Calch.

 Check out our trail review of the Pen Cerrig Calch walk.